subhankarc/apiserver-perf-test/README.md

 1. Create a resource with n number of resources already present in ApiServer and m parallel operations happenning.

+2. Patch a resource with n number of resources already present in ApiServer and m parallel operations happenning.

-2. Get a resource with n number of resources already present in ApiServer and m parallel operations happenning.
+3. Get a resource with n number of resources already present in ApiServer and m parallel operations happenning.

-3. Delete a resource with n number of resources already present in ApiServer and m parallel operations happenning.
+4. Delete a resource with n number of resources already present in ApiServer and m parallel operations happenning.

-4. Filter set of resources based on a label with n number of resources already present in ApiServer and m parallel operations happenning.
+5. Filter set of resources based on a label with n number of resources already present in ApiServer and m parallel operations happenning.

 ## How to run